5 Website Builders With Great eCommerce

 Weebly’s eCommerce platform is flexible, powerful and – perhaps most importantly – intuitive.
 No other website builder places this degree of emphasis on simplicity, and that’s really saying something.
 Read my full Weebly review to learn about other aspects of the builder.

-Wix has over 100 million users in over 190 countries.
+Wix (see our review) has over 100 million users in over 190 countries.
 It is the 800-pound gorilla of the DIY website builder industry (or, if you prefer, the 362.87-kilogram gorilla).
 Naturally, given Wix’s immense footprint on the landscape, you might assume it has a comprehensive eCommerce system.
 Well, you’d be right.
 Let’s delve into what Wix has to offer the online vendor.

 Wix’s two eCommerce-enabled subscription plans are the eCommerce plan ($17/month) and the VIP plan ($25/month).
 These plans are pricier than Weebly’s cheapest eCommerce plans, though this comparison is a bit unfair to Wix, as Weebly’s cheaper eCommerce plans are restricted in their features.